-As of December 31, 2016, the Company maintains three stock based compensation plans under which awards are outstanding, which are described in Note 11.
+As of December 31, 2017, the Company maintains three stock based compensation plans under which awards are outstanding, as described in Note 11.
 The Company accounts for stock based compensation using the fair-value based method for costs related to share-based payments, including stock options and restricted share units.
 The Company uses the Black Scholes option pricing model for calculating the fair value of option awards issued under its stock based compensation plan.
 The Company measures compensation cost of restricted share units based on the closing fair market value of the Company's stock on the date of grant.
 Stock based compensation cost is measured at the grant date, based on the fair value of the award that is ultimately expected to vest, and is recognized as an expense over the requisite service period.
 The Company recognizes tax benefits from stock based compensation if an excess tax benefit is realized.
-Excess tax benefits are recorded as an increase to common stock when realized.
+Excess tax benefits are reflected in the statement of income as a component of the provision for income taxes when realized.